 *This is typically how accountants write charts.
-All numbers inside parenthesis are a loss, or negative.
+All numbers inside the parenthesis are a loss or negative.

 By claiming real estate professional status for Jamie, the $67,000 of rental losses can offset the income Darin makes from his medical practice.
 This helps them save $30,150 of cash—in just the first year!